 If you don’t have a few attorneys with specialized skills and experience, then it’s very likely that they could miss a crucial play when the ball comes their way.
 A shortstop has practiced and honed their craft throughout their careers.
 The result of so much dedication to being the best shortstop that they can be is an ability to read a play almost before it even happens.
 They are so familiar with their position, that they can tell exactly what the ball that’s just been hit to them will do, allowing them to react quickly to make the game-saving play.

 This is the type of performance that a specialized attorney can provide.
 An estate and trust attorney will know, intimately, the 27 different types of trusts, and how they should be used.
 But that’s not all.
 They have to know and understand the tax laws for multiple different states.
 In fact, a specialized estate and trust attorney will often have an LLM attached to their names.
 If you’ve plugged a general practice attorney into the shortstop position of your team, chances are they won’t have the knowledge or experience to give you the best possible asset protection or tax minimization services.

-In addition, attorneys who have a specialized practice will often have a team behind them that are also highly specialized.
+In addition, attorneys who have a specialized practice will often have a team behind them that is also highly specialized.
 For example, you may have an estate attorney who is a master in their practice but they’ve also got an attorney on their team that specializes in repatriating money to the United States or a talented estate litigator.
 Whether these are all members of the same legal firm or simply part of an attorney’s network, they bring added value to a business owner’s legal team.